Sunday, May 18, 2025

 * Establishing the sacred pot [kalash] has a great significance in the entire process of the Navratri.
 Generally, with the exception of ‘rahu-kaal’, the sacred pot can be established at any given time but if the pot is established by referring to the almanac and in the appropriate time frame ,the benefits are undoubtedly many-folds.

-Chaitra Shukl Pratipada start from Monday the 12 April 8.01 AM
+Chaitra Shukl Pratipada start from Saterday the 29 March 16.29 AM

 Published By : Memory Museum